-- No more than 6 hours of 400-level coursework can be included on the graduate student program of study. - No more than 12 hours of cross listed courses (4XX/5XX) can be included on the graduate student program of study. - No more than a total of 12 hours of a combination of 400-level and cross listed courses (4XX/5XX) can be included on the graduate student program of study. - If a 400 level course is cross listed with a 500 level course, CE students will be required to enroll in the 500 level.
-Requests to register for a 400 level course not cross listed with a 500 level course should be emailed to your respective concentration Advising Center for permission.
+- No more than 6 hours of 400-level coursework can be included on the graduate student program of study. - No more than 12 hours of cross listed courses (4XX/5XX) can be included on the graduate student program of study. - No more than a total of 12 hours of a combination of 400-level and cross listed courses (4XX/5XX) can be included on the graduate student program of study. - If a 400 level course is cross listed with a 500 level course, CEN students will be required to enroll in the 500 level course.

 b.
 Comprehensive Examination (Non-Thesis Option): A comprehensive examination is held once in fall and once in spring.
 A student must be in good academic standing and have a cumulative graduate grade-point-average (CUM GPA) 3.0 or higher, graduate grade-point-average (500 level courses GPA) 3.0 or higher, 3.0 over all iPOS courses, and completed the 2 core and 4 area courses to take the Comprehensive Examination.
-Details of the comprehensive examination will be communicated to the students in the semester the exam is being administered.
+The Comprehensive exam entails questions on the core courses and might include questions from the pre-requisites of these courses.
+Details of the comprehensive exam is being administered.

-A student who fails the comprehensive examination must petition for re-examination and receive approval from the supervisory committee, CE Program Chair, and the Vice Provost for Graduate Education before the date of the examination.
+A student who fails the comprehensive examination must petition for re-examination and receive approval from the CEN Graduate Program Committee (GPC), CEN Program Chair, and the Vice Provost for Graduate College before the date of the examination.
 If a petition is approved, a student is allowed to retake the examination one time only in the test period immediately following the period in which the examination was failed.
-If the student's petition for re-examination is not approved or the student fails the re-examination, the department will recommend to the Office of Graduate Education to remove the student from the MS program.
+If the student's petition for re-examination is not approved or the student fails the re-examination, the CEN program will recommend to the Office of Graduate College to remove the student from the MS program.

 c.
 MS Thesis Option: MS students writing a thesis require a research advisory committee comprised of at least three faculty members including the committee chair.
-The committee chair must be CEN faculty approved the chair a committee.
+The committee chair must be a CE faculty member approved to chair a committee.
 The two additional members are chosen jointly by the committee chair and the student to facilitate the student's research.
-A least one additional member should be from the CE faculty.
-Please refer to the back of the handbook for a list of area faculty and their research.
+A least one additional member should be from the CEN faculty.
+Please refer to the Computer Engineering website for a list of CEN faculty and their research and to the Graduate College website for a list of faculty with the right to chair in Computer Engineering.

-For MS students, the thesis and a successful oral defense constitute their final examination.
+For MS Thesis students, the thesis and a successful oral defense constitute their final examination.
 A majority pass vote by the student's committee is required.